jpoon/RotaryWheel/readme.md

 This is a .NET rotary wheel/spinner/knob/wheel-of-fortune-thingy user control built using C#/XAML.
 The user control targets Windows 10 apps but can be used across all .NET applications.
-Here's a stylized version the user control that was used in [@HeavenFresh's](https://twitter.com/heavenfresh) application.
+Here's a stylized version that was used in [@HeavenFresh's](https://twitter.com/heavenfresh) app.

 ![stylized version](https://github.com/jpoon/RotaryWheel/blob/master/img/rotary_wheel_styled.gif)

+Given the labels of each slice, the user control will automatically create the necessary number of slices.
+Both touch and mouse events are supported, and when the user finishes manipulation of the wheel, the wheel will animate back to the center of the selected slice.

 Out-of-the-box, what you'll get is something more along the lines of: